This Luminous Australian Renovation Packs a Lot Into a 23-Foot-Wide Lot

 Physiotherapist Brammy and entrepreneur Kyprianou bought the North Adelaide house in 1999 because they loved its charm and location on the city fringe, close to parkland.
 Less desirable?
 Its tiny kitchen, dark living spaces, and badly positioned toilet, just three feet from the dining table.
 Engaging both an architect and an interior designer to collaborate on a renovation and two-story extension, the couple managed to open up the interior and transform the back of the house into an improbably airy and light-filled retreat.

 "The longer you live somewhere, the more you learn about its idiosyncrasies and potential.
 We lived here for several years before we started our renovation, which helped us understand what we wanted," says Kyprianou.
 "The rear of the original house was very dark, and functionally, the space just didn’t work.
 We love having friends and family over for dinner, but the tiny galley kitchen was only just big enough for two people to walk sideways past each other.
 There was only one bathroom – right next to the dinner table – so it was a bit uncomfortable when guests had to use it!
 We decided to open the whole rear of the house right up; it’s north facing, which here in Australia gives you beautiful sunshine all day long.
 We could see the potential in having a big, tall glass structure to let all the light and warmth in."

-Around 2005 we approached Phil Harris from Troppo Architects, but they were too busy to take on a job with our modest budget.
-A couple of years later, we stayed in a Troppo-designed eco-resort in Broome; it had all the qualities we liked—sustainability, space, light, and ventilation.
-So Kylie called Phil again, and this time he agreed to come out and see us.
+Around 2005, they approached Phil Harris from Troppo Architects, but the firm was too busy to take on a job with the couple's modest budget.
+A few years later, the couple happened to stay in a Troppo-designed eco-resort in Broome.
+It had all the qualities they were looking for: sustainability, space, light, and ventilation.
+Brammy called Harris again, and this time he agreed to come out and talk.